Answers to every conceivable question…

 Will you be doing any research at the acupuncture IVF support clinic to determine how acupuncture increases IVF success rates?

-It is very important to us to not only provide a service which might improve the experience and outcome of IVF patients but also to try and find out exactly how this is achieved.
+It is very important to us to not only provide a service which might improve the experience and outcome of IVF and other patients but also to try and find out exactly how this is achieved.

 My IVF specialist says my problem is poor quality eggs, can acupuncture help this?

-When your specialist talks about poor quality eggs they are usually referring to the condition of the chromosomal or mitochondrial DNA.
+When your IVF doctor talks about poor quality eggs they are usually referring to the condition of the chromosomal or mitochondrial DNA.
 In women in their late thirties or beyond, this tends to show the effects of many years of accumulated damage.
 Small defects in the chromosomal DNA can lead to an increased chance of producing an unviable embryo with abnormal chromosomes.
 Defects in the mitochondrial DNA can lead to inadequate metabolic energy, which might compromise the survival and growth of the embryo in its first few days.

 I have responded poorly to the IVF medication in my last 3 cycles, and produced few eggs.
 Can acupuncture help me?